Who We Are

 NAMC Members

-NAMC’s Members represent nearly 500 organizations, including large traditional defense contractors, non-traditional defense contractors (NDCs), small businesses, non-profit organizations, and academic institutions.
-Small businesses and NDCs each respectively make up nearly 70% of NAMC’s total membership.
+NAMC’s Members represent over 500 organizations, including large traditional defense contractors, non-traditional defense contractors (NDCs), small businesses, non-profit organizations, and academic institutions.
+Small businesses and NDCs make up nearly 70% of NAMC’s total membership.
 These organizations provide unique insights and solutions for the Government based on previous experience in commercial applications.

 Members are pre-vetted for technical competency and their ability to receive US Government solicitations.
 These organizations represent a wide array of experience and expertise essential to progressing the US Government’s ground mobility and related technologies.
 Our Members also elect the Board of Directors that provides oversight for NAMC’s management and overall strategy.